matfax/infinity/README.md

   **This image is currently not build via CI/CD (to large), consider pinning to exact version.**

   This image has support for:
+  - ONNX-RTX "NvTensorRTRTXExecutionProvider" (preferred when available)
   - ONNX-Cuda "CudaExecutionProvider"
-  - ONNX-TensorRT "TensorRTExecutionProvider" (may not always work due to version mismatch with ORT)
+  - ONNX-TensorRT "TensorRTExecutionProvider" (legacy; may not always work due to version mismatch with ORT)
   - CudaExtensions and packages, e.g. Tri-Dao's `pip install flash-attn` package when using Pytorch.
   - nvcc compiler support